ShengBoyuan/design-pattern/behavioral/chain_of_responsibility/notes.md

 - Execute several handlers in a particular order.
 - When the set of handlers and their order are supposed to change at runtime.

+## How to Implement
+1. Declare the handler interface and describe the signature of a method of handling requests.
+2. Eliminate duplicate boilerplate code in concrete handlers, it might be worthing creating an abstract base handler class, derived from the handler interface.
+3. Create concrete handler subclasses and implement their handling methods.
+4. Client may either assemble chains on its own or receive pre-built chains from other objects.
+(Use some factory classes to build chains)

+## Pros and Cons
+Pros
+- Control the order of request handling.
+- Single Responsibility Principle.
+- Open /Closed Principle.
+Cons
+- Some requests may end up unhandled.

+## Relations with Other Patterns
+- CoR is often used in conjunction with Composite.
+- Handlers in CoR can be implemented as Commands.
+- CoR and Decorator have very similar class structures.
+CoR can stop passing the request, and execute arbitrary operations independently.
+Decorators extend object's behavior while keeping it consistent with the base interface, and it isn't allowed to break the flow of the request.